Canardoux/flutter_sound/doc/pages/tau-api/player/player_constructor.md

 This is the first thing to do, if you want to deal with playbacks.
 The instanciation of a new player does not do many thing.
 You are safe if you put this instanciation inside a global or instance variable initialization.

+An optional parameter `logLevel:' allows you to specify the Log Level you are interested by.

 *Example:*
 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#dart" data-toggle="tab">Dart</a></li>